Menu

 Project Description and Funding

-• Cohort participants will submit a project description in October 2023.
+• Cohort participants will submit a Project Proposal in October 2026.

 • Congregations may apply for and receive less than $40,000.